jmadelaine/react-use-validation/README.md

 In a form where several fields require validation, we want to validate fields individually as their input values change, but validate all fields together before submission.

+Calling `validate` without any arguments will validate all rules.

-`react-use-validation` provides a `validate` function which can be used to trigger validation.
-Calling `validate` will update the validation result objects, and also returns a boolean `true` for successful validation, or `false` for failed validation.
+`validate` returns a boolean `true` for successful validation, or `false` for failed validation.

-To validate a form before submission, call `validate` inside your `onSubmit` function, or check the `valid` results object has a `true` value for all rules (note that calling `validate` is preferred as it will also run validation):
+To validate a form before submitting, call `validate` inside your `onSubmit` function, or check the `valid` results object has a `true` value for all rules (note that calling `validate` is preferred as it will also run validation):

 ```jsx
 const [name, setName] = React.useState('')